stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 in town and wholly at her service.

-  Meanwhile things had been quiescent at the Clarendon home, notwithstanding the doctor&rsquo;s continued taciturnity and his absolute refusal to report on the dog&rsquo;s condition.
+  Meanwhile things had been quiescent at the Clarendon home, notwithstanding the doctor's continued taciturnity and his absolute refusal to report on the dog's condition.
 Shadows of evil seemed omnipresent and thickening, but for the moment there was a lull.
-Georgina was relieved to get Dalton&rsquo;s message and learn that he was close at hand, and sent back word that she would call him when necessity arose.
+Georgina was relieved to get Dalton's message and learn that he was close at hand, and sent back word that she would call him when necessity arose.
 Amidst all the gathering tension some faint compensating element seemed manifest, and Georgina finally decided that it was the absence of the lean Thibetans, whose stealthy, sinuous ways and disturbing exotic aspect had always annoyed her.
 They had vanished all at once; and old Margarita, the sole visible servant left in the house, told her they were helping their master and Surama at the clinic.

-  The following morning&mdash;the twenty-eighth of May&mdash;long to be remembered&mdash;was
+  The following morning--the twenty-eighth of May--long to be remembered--was
 dark and lowering, and Georgina felt the precarious calm wearing thin.
 She did not see her brother at all, but knew he was in the clinic hard at work at something despite the lack of specimens he had bewailed.
 She wondered how poor Tsanpo was getting along, and whether he had really been subjected to any serious inoculation, but it must be confessed that she wondered more about Dick.
-She longed to know whether Surama had done anything for the faithful dog amidst his master&rsquo;s oddly callous indifference.
-Surama&rsquo;s apparent solicitude on the night of Dick&rsquo;s seizure had impressed her greatly, giving her perhaps the kindliest feeling she had ever had for the detested clinic-man.
+She longed to know whether Surama had done anything for the faithful dog amidst his master's oddly callous indifference.
+Surama's apparent solicitude on the night of Dick's seizure had impressed her greatly, giving her perhaps the kindliest feeling she had ever had for the detested clinic-man.
 Now, as the day advanced, she found herself thinking more and more of Dick;
 till at last her harassed nerves, finding in this one detail a sort of symbolic summation of the whole horror that lay upon the household, could stand the suspense no longer.

-  Up to that time she had always respected Alfred&rsquo;s imperious wish that he be never approached or disturbed at the clinic; but as this fateful afternoon advanced, her resolution to break through the barrier grew stronger and stronger.
-Finally she set out with determined face, crossing the yard and entering the unlocked vestibule of the forbidden structure with the fixed intention of discovering how the dog was or of knowing the reason for her brother&rsquo;s secrecy.
+  Up to that time she had always respected Alfred's imperious wish that he be never approached or disturbed at the clinic; but as this fateful afternoon advanced, her resolution to break through the barrier grew stronger and stronger.
+Finally she set out with determined face, crossing the yard and entering the unlocked vestibule of the forbidden structure with the fixed intention of discovering how the dog was or of knowing the reason for her brother's secrecy.

   The inner door, as usual, was locked; and behind it she heard voices in heated